alexwcheng/athleisure-advertising/README.md

 - Alpha values typically range between 0.01, and 0.1.

 **ANOVA**
-- One-Way Analysis Of Variance (ANOVA) was the statistical test of choice for our use case.
+- One-Way Analysis Of Variance (ANOVA) was our statistical test of choice, since we are dealing with multiple groups.
 - Two-Way ANOVA was also used later on to determine which combinations of factors were statistically significant.
 - Three-Way ANOVA was attempted, but was unable to run due to lack of processing power.